-ARTHUR H. LEA.....
-Chairman, ex officio, as Chairman of the Committee on Instruction of the Board of Directors HUGHH.
-BRECKENRIDGE Instructor in Drawing and Painting HENRY McCarter Instructor in the Comprehension of Art DANIEL GARBER Instructor in Drawing and Painting JOSEPH T. PEARSON, JR. Instructor in Drawing and Painting GEORGE HARDING.....
-Instructor in Illustration and Mural Decoration HENRY R. POORE Instructor in Composition JOHN F. HARBESON....
-Instructor in Perspective, and Architectural Adviser in the Sculpture Class in Composition ALBERT LAESSLE Instructor in Construction ROY C. NUSE Instructor in Drawing and Painting FRANCIS SPEIGHT Instructor in Drawing WALKER HANCOCK Instructor in Sculpture

-All classes and faculty subject to change without notice
+ARTHUR H. LEA .
+Chairman ex officio, as Chairman of the Committee on Instruction of the Board of Directors Hugh H. Breckenridge. .Instructor in Drawing and Painting HENRY McCarter .Instructor in the Comprehension of Art Daniel Garber .Instructor in Drawing and Painting Joseph T. Pearson, Jr .Instructor in Drawing and Painting George Harding Instructor in Illustration and Mural Decoration HENRY R. POORE Instructor in Composition JOHN F. HARBESON Instructor in Perspective, and Architectural Adviser in the Sculpture Class in Composition Albert Laessle Instructor in Construction Roy C. Nuse Instructor in Drawing and Painting Head of Coordinated Courses Francis Speight Instructor in Drawing WALKER HANCOCK Instructor in Sculpture Justin A. Pardi Instructor in Anatomy All classes and faculty subject to change without notice